AndrewFarley/AWS-Automated-Daily-Instance-AMI-Snapshots/README.md

 Now go tag your instances (manually, or automatically if you have an automated infrastructure like [Terraform](https://www.terraform.io/) or [CloudFormation](https://aws.amazon.com/cloudformation/)) with the Key "Backup" (with any value) which will trigger this script to back that instance up.

 If you'd like to specify the number of days to retain backups, set the key "Retention" with a numeric value.
+If you do not specify this, by default keeps the AMIs for 7 days.

 ![ec2 image tag example](./snapshot.png)